mcgivrer/karma/README.md

 ## Description

-The project is composed of one main class `KarmaApp` that contains sub classes.
+The project is composed of one main class `KarmaApp` that contains subclasses.

 ```plantuml
 @startuml